open-mmlab/mmcv/docs/cnn.md

 - bias_init_with_prob

-  Initialize conv/fc bias value according to given probability proposed in [Focal Loss for Dense Object Detection](https://arxiv.org/pdf/1708.02002.pdf).
+  Initialize conv/fc bias value according to a given probability, as proposed in [Focal Loss for Dense Object Detection](https://arxiv.org/pdf/1708.02002.pdf).

     ```python
     >>> from mmcv.cnn import bias_init_with_prob